AdaCore/gnatcoverage/testsuite/Qualif/Ada/mcdc/1_Core/req.rst

 %REQ_ID%

-For MCDC assessments, the tool focuses on decisions used to influence control-flow languages constructs as well as on those with more than one condition anywhere they might appear.
+For MCDC assessments, the tool focuses on decisions used to influence control-flow language constructs as well as on those with more than one condition anywhere they might appear.
 Only short circuit operators are allowed to combine conditions.

+The use of *if-expressions* is allowed and the tool shall consider them as a control flow language construct.
+The controlling expression shall always be considered as a decision regardless of its arity.
+The expression then-value or else-value, when Boolean (or derived thereof), shall be considered as a decision as soon as it combines more than one condition.

 All the DC rules apply unchanged to the full set of decisions considered here.
 Rule #3, about decisions evaluated both True and False, is complemented